DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 .embedded-demo(basic/table-cell-template)

-The `Table` plugin's `rowComponent` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo:
+The `Table` plugin's `rowComponent` property enables you to handle row events like `onClick`, `onContextMenu`, etc., as demonstrated in the following demo:

 .embedded-demo(basic/table-row-template)